-Combination and categorisation of personal data is not the primary goal in most operations of the court staff, it does, however, play a role in some general administrative operations like human resources management or procedural ensuring of fair trial (verification of the witnesses, processing of the court files, documentation of the court hearings, statistical analysis of the case-flow etc.).
+Combination and categorisation of personal data plays a role particularly in administrative operations of the court staff like human resources management or procedural ensuring of fair trial (verification of the witnesses, processing of the court files, documentation of the court hearings, statistical analysis of the case-flow etc.).
 Furthermore, organisation of the file system and classification of the corresponding documents and submissions requires structured processing approach.

-3.2.4.
+The personal data management and structuring is often performed through data management systems, which are provided by third party providers.
+The court should review the contractual basis for the usage of these systems and verify that it is in compliance with GDPR requirements, particularly of integrity, confidentiality and purpose limitation.
+Organisation and structuring of personal data also leads to creation of datasets that contain larger volume of personal data or more detailed information about the data subject.
+In this regards, the need for such form of processing needs to be considered and eventually the related increased risk to the rights and freedoms of the data subject must be observed and adequate additional measures need to be implemented.

+3.3.4.
 Adaption or alteration

 The alternation of personal data takes place primarily as a result of a notification by the affected subject about a change or alternation of relevant information in the court file or accompanying documents.
 The update of personal data must be often reflected in several protocols or files.
 Particular instance of alternation of personal data is then the change of record in public registries administered by courts (e.g. commercial registry).
 Alternation of recorded personal data is occasionally also necessary due to mistakes and conflicts between different agendas or miscommunication between court instances or departments.

-3.2.5.
+Current procedures for alternation of outdated or erroneous personal data need to be reviewed and the availability of information about these procedures to the affected data subjects and their user-friendliness assessed.
+Records of the alternation of the personal data should be kept, in order to be able to verify their integrity and accuracy.
+Procedures for accurate conversion of written records into digital records are needed.
+Also the accuracy of transmission of the recorded or stored personal data between systems, databases and evidences needs to be ensured.

+3.3.5.
 Retrieval or consultation

-The personal data is often retrieved from the submitted files or documents for the purpose of record keeping and analysis.
+The personal data is often retrieved by the court staff from the submitted files or documents for the purpose of record keeping and analysis.
+Furthermore, due to increasing digitalisation of various registries and agendas, the retrieval of personal data of the affected data subject from such databases is an increasingly frequent activity of the court staff.
+Such retrieval must be in particular in accordance with the purpose limitation principle.
+The credibility and accuracy of the retrieved data must also be verified.
+Keeping a record of the source is recommended.

 Stakeholders may be requested to supplement the submitted personal data or can be consulted about their validity and specific content.

-3.2.6.
+The identity of the stakeholders needs to be adequately verified beforehand, in order to prevent a breach of confidentiality of the processed personal data.

+3.3.6.
 Use